MetPX/sarracenia/doc/Prog.rst

 A popular variable in on_file and on_part plugins is: *parent.new_file*, giving the file name the downloaded product has been written to.
 When the same variable is modified in an on_message plugin, it changes the name of the file to be downloaded.
 Similarly Another oft used variable is *parent.new_dir*, which operates on the directory to which the file will be downloaded.

-There is one difference between on_* scripts used in a sender when compared to a subscriber or other consumer process.
-In Senders, one must use *parent.msg.remote_file* and similarly *parent.msg.remote_dir*

-There is no length limit on dir or file names.

 There is also parent.msg.urlstr which is the completed download URL of the file, and parent.msg.url, which is the equivalent url after it has been parsed with urlparse.
-(see python3 documentation of urlparse for detailed usage.)  this gives access to, for example *parent.msg.url.hostname* for the remote host from which a file is to be obtained, or *parent.msg.url.username* for the account to use, parent.url.path gives the path on the remote host.
+(see python3 documentation of urlparse for detailed usage.)
+This gives access to, for example *parent.msg.url.hostname* for the remote host from which a file is to be obtained, or *parent.msg.url.username* for the account to use, parent.url.path gives the path on the remote host.